Xunnamius/rejoinder/API.md

 # Class Echo

-The Echo class exposes an API for echoing out to stdoutin a clean and concise manner.
+The Echo class exposes an API for echoing out to stdout in a clean and concise manner.

 **Properties**